 Not all leaders are born or operate the same.
 In fact, some are just plain bad at what they do and how they inspire those around them.

 Instead of “rallying the troops” they end up doing the opposite.
-Staff retention declines, morale drops and the organisation stops functioning the way it used to.
+Staff retention declines, morale drops, and the organization stops functioning the way it used to.

 If you want to avoid that scenario it makes to understand how great leaders think.
-You can’t copy there style word for word, but perhaps you can take the key lessons from each and incorporate them into your day.
+One way to do that is to start a mastermind group of your own, that consists of other executives and CEOs who are able to guide one another to prevent avoidable mistakes.
+Seeing how other CEOs operate can be helpful – you can’t copy their style word for word, but perhaps you can take the key lessons from each and incorporate them into your day.

 How Great Leaders Inspire Action

 In this video, Simon Sinek explores how leaders can inspire cooperation, trust, and change.
 He uses powerful role models such as Martin Luther King and the Wright Brothers to highlight the model that inspirational leaders use, starting with the question “Why?”

 Why We Have Few Women Leaders